FDataLab/LLMQuantizationSurvey/README.md

 ### What an interpretable comparison should report

 The following reporting fields turn the distinctions in Sections 2–6 into an experiment record.
-They are a companion template, not a claim that every cited paper reports every field.
-Unreported information should remain marked as such.

 | Field | Information to record |
 | --- | --- |